Lookingforcommit/py_crypto_dashboard/README.md

 ### Assets watchlist

 The assets watchlist displays the current market data for selected assets.
-The appearance of data may be configured in the asset settings window.
+The appearance of data can be configured in the asset settings window.

 ![py_crypto_dashboard](/resources/readme_files/watchlist_functionality.gif)